 By 1937 the predominant rifle of the Chinese armies was the 7.92mm German Mauser 98k which had been recommended by their German advisers in the early 1930s.
 The Mauser, imported in large numbers and soon under production in Chinese arsenals, was commonly known as the Chiang Kai-shek rifle.
 Other rifles based on the Mauser design were also imported from Belgium and Czechoslovakia, as the FN24 and VZ24 in their rifle and carbine forms.
 The older Mauser Gewehr 88 was also widely used by China, and was produced as the Hanyang 88 in Chinese factories.

-The Nationalists used a number of armoured trains in their internal campaigns, but only a handful of light tanks and other armoured vehicles had been imported from Britain, Germany, Italy and the USSR in the 1920s-30s, mainly Renault FT-17 tanks and Carden Loyd carriers.
-Soviet aid was extended to Chiang-kai Shek’s forces in China to assist in combatting the Imperial Japanese Army.
-Soviet advisors were sent to China to help form the 200th Army Mechanized Corps, equipped with 88 T-26 tanks purchased from the Soviet Union, as well as a number of BA-10 and BA-20 armoured cars, and a various British, Italian and German tanks already in Chinese service.
+The Nationalists used a number of armored trains in their internal campaigns, but only a handful of light tanks and other armored vehicles had been imported from Britain, Germany, Italy and the USSR in the 1920s-30s, mainly Renault FT-17 tanks and Carden Loyd carriers.
+Soviet aid was extended to Chiang-kai Shek’s forces in China to assist in combating the Imperial Japanese Army.
+Soviet advisors were sent to China to help form the 200th Army Mechanized Corps, equipped with 88 T-26 tanks purchased from the Soviet Union, as well as a number of BA-10 and BA-20 armored cars, and a various British, Italian and German tanks already in Chinese service.

 |Total units||10||172||46||9 + 6 Brigades|